faraz-shamim/gsocbreathstate/README.md

 BreathState is an open-source, local-first application for heart rate and breathing signal acquisition, resonance frequency estimation, and guided biofeedback.
 Built using Flutter and Dart, it runs cross-platform (mobile, web, and WebXR) without relying on cloud services for data storage or processing.

-Building on the initial 2025 prototype—which supported basic Polar H10 tracking, audio-based breathing estimation, and local SQLite storage—my GSoC 2026 project turns BreathState into a complete research platform.
+Building on the initial 2025 prototype which supported basic Polar H10 tracking, audio-based breathing estimation, and local SQLite storage; my GSoC 2026 project turns BreathState into a complete research platform.

 Key upgrades include:
 - Native and Web Bluetooth support for Polar H10 (HR, R–R, raw ECG, accelerometer) and Vernier GDX-RB respiration belts.